Sagi Shaier

 Education: BSc in computational and applied mathematics with a focus on epidemiology, a minor in statistics, on the pre-med track.

-Research Interests: artificial general intelligence, language models, dialogue & QA systems, information retrieval, knowledge graphs, continual learning, biomedicine, factuality, biologically inspired algorithms.
+Research Interests: Artificial general intelligence, knowledge-enhanced question answering systems, continual learning, factuality, biologically-inspired algorithms.

-Hobbies: outside of academia I spend most of my time practicing Muay Thai, hiking with my puppy, baking, snowboarding, and going on road trips.
+Hobbies: outside of academia I spend most of my time practicing Muay Thai, hiking with my puppy (Buffy), baking, snowboarding, and scuba diving.

 Projects